ale94mleon/moldrug/docs/source/installation.md

 :class: Tip

 Recent Linux distributions require creation of virtual environment before calling `pip`.
-Additionally the default Python might be too new for Moldrug (Python 3.12 is not yet supported).
+Additionally the default Python might be too new for Moldrug.
+Python 3.12 is not yet supported (see pull requests [#9](https://github.com/ale94mleon/moldrug/pull/9) and [#10](https://github.com/ale94mleon/moldrug/pull/10)).

 For example on Ubuntu 24.04 LTS, one needs to perform following steps